Underfloor Heating - All You Need to Know

 Renewables

 In general, renewable heat is easier to produce efficiently at low water temperatures.
 Good underfloor heating uses low temperature water and this is why these systems are best suited to renewable energy.
+The most efficient underfloor heating systems can operate at temperatures as low as 35°C, making them perfect partners for heat pumps and renewable energy sources.

 Create a comfortable home with Underfloor Heating